tldr-pages/tldr/pages/common/virsh-pool-start.md

 # virsh pool-start

-> Start a previously configured but inactive virtual machine storage pool (configure a pool with `virsh pool-define-as` and stop a pool with `virsh pool-destroy`).
+> Start a previously configured but inactive virtual machine storage pool.
-> See also: `virsh`.
+> See also: `virsh`, `virsh-pool-define-as`, `virsh-pool-destroy`.
 > More information: <https://manned.org/virsh>.

 - Start the storage pool specified by name or UUID (determine using `virsh pool-list`) and create the underlying storage system if it doesn't exist: